Activities Aboard Cutty Sark

 Cutty Sark Buckets

-On our way out, we took the elevator to the lower deck to walk underneath the ship for the unique look at the hull – and the awe-inspiring structure holding up this 963-ton ship!
+The last stop of the Cutty Sark tour is the lower deck to walk underneath the ship for the unique look at the hull and the awe-inspiring structure holding up the 963-ton ship!
+This gallery also houses a collection of figureheads from different ships.

 Cutty Sark